-Towards the end of March or early April, you should treat your lawn with a Spring lawn fertiliser.
+From early March, you should treat your lawn with a Spring lawn fertiliser.
 This will contain nitrogen (N), phosphate (P) and potassium (K) which help to feed the grass in the cooler spring weather.
 There are many different lawn fertilisers, some contain higher levels of nitrogen to encourage leaf and shoot growth and others contain weed and moss killer too.
 Using the right product at the appropriate time of year will help create a strong and healthy lawn.

-Apply fertiliser when the ground is wet or rain is expected, but avoid extremely wet weather.
+Apply fertiliser when the ground is wet or rain is expected and following a cut, but avoid extremely wet weather.
 To get a great application we'd recommend a fertiliser spreader.
 You'll achieve an even spread over the surface of the lawn and have more control over the rate and quantity applied.
 Correct fertilisation will result in a lawn that's strong, healthy, green and full of vitality.